burcakotlu/GLANET/docs/source/contact.rst

 Contact
 =======

-If you need any help please contact me at example@example.com
+If you need any help please contact me at burcak@ceng.metu.edu.tr